ready-robotics/ral2-sample-driver/README.md

 ### configurations/controller-models/*/*.json

 Each of the .json files in the controller-models directory tree correspond to a specific operating mode for a controller.
-Adding and removing these files/directories will require changes to CMakeLists.txt and the following attributes in the "configuration/Sample.json":
+Adding and removing these files/directories requires changes to CMakeLists.txt and the following attributes in the "configuration/Sample.json":

 * controller.*.supported-robot-models